TheSoki/notepad/README.md

 - [Tailwind CSS](https://tailwindcss.com)
 - [Express](https://expressjs.com)

-## To do
+## Maybe in future to do

 - [ ] Save notes and credentials to db
 - [ ] Make tokens environmental variables
-- [ ] Create page for notes, their visualization and editation
+- [ ] Add modal for changing content of note
 - [ ] Save JWT as cookie

 ## License